forrestxu123/Android-Framework-System-Design/quality/quality.md

 Let's explain the daigram:
 - Java/Kotlin based Components (App and System Server) Crash Handling:
-  - App sets default uncaught exception handle:
+1. **Setting Default Exception Handler:**

-     When an app is forked, it calls Thread.setDefaultUncaughtExceptionHandler(new KillApplicationHandler()) to set the default uncaught exception handler for all throwable or exceptions in the process using an instance of KillApplicationHandler.
-Now, when an uncaught exception occurs in any thread within the process, KillApplicationHandler.uncaughtException() will be called to handle that exception.
+   - The app sets a default uncaught exception handler using `Thread.setDefaultUncaughtExceptionHandler(new KillApplicationHandler())`.
+This handler, implemented in `KillApplicationHandler.uncaughtException()`, deals with uncaught exceptions in any thread.

-  - request ams to handle uncaught exception handle:
+2. **Requesting AMS for Exception Handling:**

-    uncaughtException() calls the ActivityManager method handleApplicationCrash() when a throwable is not caught in the current app to request ActivityManagerService(AMS) for crash handling.
+   - If an uncaught exception occurs, the app calls ActivityManagerService (AMS) to handle it through `handleApplicationCrash()`.

-  - AMS Crash Handling:
+3. **AMS Crash Handling:**

-    AMS collects all crash information needs through handleApplicationCrashInner() and sends it to DropBoxManagerService by calling the method DropBoxManager#addData().
+   - AMS collects crash information using `handleApplicationCrashInner()` and sends it to DropBoxManagerService.
+The data is stored in a crash log file at `/data/system/dropbox`.

-  - DropBoxManagerService creates crash log information:
+4. **DropBoxManagerService Log Creation:**

-    DropBoxManagerService receives the crash information from AMS and store crash information log file into /data/system/dropbox folder.
+   - DropBoxManagerService receives crash information from AMS and creates a crash log file in the `/data/system/dropbox` folder.

-  - App Self-Termination Handling:
+5. **App Self-Termination:**

-    the App takes appropriate actions to terminate itself.
+   - The app takes necessary actions to terminate itself.

 - Native components (JNI and Daemon) Memory Issue and Crash Handling: